pnp/pnpjs/docs/sp/profiles.md

 ## Make all profile data public or private

 Set the privacy settings for all social data.
-Accepts boolean for privacy setting.

 ```typescript
 shareAllSocialData(share: boolean): Promise<void>